ESG & SDG

-At open-sea, fish can grow in their natural habitat where the oxygen level is ideal, and the natural microelements help the fish grow faster and healthier, with a negligible use of antibiotics.
+At open-sea, fish can grow in their natural habitat where the oxygen level is ideal, and the natural microelements help the fish grow faster and healthier, with negligible use of antibiotics.
 In addition, fish stress is reduced to a minimum (stress in fish can be a major factor in facilitating fish disease and a range of other adverse effects).
 Far from coastal pollution and contaminations where water exchange is high, fish can grow in superb water quality.

 Moving the aquaculture systems further offshore also frees other nearshore and coastal areas for other uses, such as tourism, providing more space, where aquaculture production can expand in order to meet the increasing demand for fish.

-Collaboration with local businesses: For a farming project to be successful, there is a need to create collaborations between a variety of businesses, besides the actual farming operation (such as hatcheries, fish feed factories, distributors and processing plants).
+Collaboration with local businesses: For a farming project to be successful, there is a need to create collaborations between a variety of businesses, besides the actual farming operation (such as hatcheries, fish feed factories, distributors, and processing plants).
 Locating these businesses and working with them constitutes the backbone of the business, contributing to a strong aquaculture industry can benefit the country and therefore our own business.

-Apart from the environmental and health advantages of offshore aquaculture, it is also more productive and economical than most other methods when reaching economies of scale, in terms of building and maintenance costs, fish production costs and fish growth rate.
+Apart from the environmental and health advantages of offshore aquaculture, it is also more productive and economical than most other methods when reaching economies of scale, in terms of building and maintenance costs, fish production costs, and fish growth rate.

-We also make sure that our products materials are of the highest quality, which means durability for many years without the need for significant repairs and often changes.
+We also make sure that our products' materials are of the highest quality, which means durability for many years without the need for significant repairs and often changes.